Our Team

 Hometown: Somerville, NJ

-Majors: Environmental Science, Politics & International Affairs | Minor: Spanish
+Majors: Environmental Science, Politics & International Affairs | Minor: Latin American and Latino Studies

 Fun Fact: I work in a pizzeria back home.

 “I hope to pursue a career in public service, promoting sustainability for the common good.
 I am motivated by my civic duty to improve society and our shared environment.
-I am most passionate about sustainability in urban planning, infrastructure, and green space.
+I am most passionate about sustainability in urban planning, infrastructure, and sustainable development.
 Sustainability can be advanced through more resilient and healthier systems, with more mindfulness of the space around us.
 This includes ensuring environmental stewardship and protection so all members of society can benefit.
 I hope to learn more about the benefits of green spaces and the shared benefits of sustainability through the Campus Garden.”

 Krystal Blanch ('27)